merry-berry-acai/T3A2-Part-A/README.md

 **Merry Berry Smoothie & Açaí Shop** is a full-stack solution designed to enhance the online ordering experience for health-conscious customers.
 The project’s main objective is to offer a platform where customers can easily browse, customize, order, and enjoy a variety of smoothies, açaí bowls, and other health-focused snacks—all with a few clicks.
 With this platform, we aim to provide not only delicious and nutritious options but also a smooth and user-friendly digital experience that simplifies the ordering process.

+## 🌟 Vision
+To become the leading online platform empowering healthy lifestyles by providing a seamless and delightful experience for ordering nutritious smoothies and açaí bowls, fostering a community of health-conscious individuals.

 ---

 ## 🏆 **Core Objectives:**